- Meeting Agendas and Minutes

-The Indian River Lagoon Envirothon is an outdoor competition that requires teamwork designed to encourage student's interest in natural resource conservation and environmental management.
-An annual event where students from Counties along the Indian River Lagoon compete in their knowledge and understanding of areas critical to the Environment: The Indian River Lagoon, Aquatics, Forestry, Soil & Land Use, Wildlife and 2020 Current Issue: Water Resource Management: Local Control and Local Solutions. .
+The Indian River Lagoon Envirothon is an outdoor competition that requires teamwork designed to encourage student’s interest in natural resource conservation and environmental management.
+An annual event where students from Counties along the Indian River Lagoon compete in their knowledge and understanding of areas critical to the Environment: The Indian River Lagoon, Aquatics, Forestry, Soil & Land Use, Wildlife and 2024 Current Issue: Renewable Energy For A Sustainable Future.
 Winning teams (high school) from each county may continue in competitions at state, and if successful, national levels.
-The 2020 Envirothon will be held on Friday, February 28, 2020 8:00 AM at the Environmental Learning Center located at: 255 Live Oak Dr., Vero Beach, Florida.
+The 2024 Envirothon will be held on Wednesday, March 6, 2024 (beginning 8:00 A.M.); located Environmental Learning Center – 255 Live Oak Drive, Vero Beach, FL 32963.
 For more information on how you can get involved or start a team, please visit www.irlenvirothon.org.

 Best Management Practices